 441.2 Dependent Supplements

-Definitions: A dependent is either (1) a spouse, or (2) a qualified same-sex domestic partner, or (3) a relative (child, parent, sibling) who is financially dependent on the grantee.
+Definitions: A dependent is either (1) a spouse, or (2) a relative (child, parent, sibling) who is financially dependent on the grantee.
 Accompanying dependents are those who spend at least 80% of the grant period with the grantee abroad.